astewart18/RepData_PeerAssessment1/PA1_template.md

         summarise(steps=mean(steps))
 ```

-Using ggplot to create a panel plot similar to the reference one in the original readme for this assignment.The plot shows a significantly lower spike in the number of steps taken around 8:30 am, and slightly increased activity over the rest of the day.
+Using ggplot to create a panel plot similar to the reference one in the original readme for this assignment.

 ```r
 timeHM_formatter <- function(x) {